 Let me start by saying I have never lived in a city…then I decided to live in one of the biggest cities in the world.
 For 3 months my husband and I decided to become city slickers in Tokyo.

 First, we had to find somewhere to live but it was difficult to figure out where exactly in Tokyo we wanted to live.
-It was also abit difficult to find accommodation for a couple as most apartments in Japan are the size of shoe boxes.
+It was also abit difficult to find accommodation for a couple as most apartments in Japan is the size of a shoe box.
 To be honest we had really no idea so we just picked one of the stations on the popular train line (Yamanote line) and ending up living in Otsuka.
 It was a great place to live!
 It was filled with hidden izakayas and ramen restaurants.
 It was just the right amount of bustling you needed for your local area.

 Next on our ‘to do’ list was to get a part-time job.
-There was surprisingly a lot of jobs advertised on Craigslist looking for English teachers without any Japanese skills required.
+There was surprising a lot of jobs advertised on Craigslist looking for English teachers without any Japanese skills required.
 We didn’t need any qualifications, we just had to be native English speakers.
 So we both decided to apply as English teachers and within one week we got jobs.
 We were both teaching kids from the ages of 3-15 years old at an English language school.
 We both loved it!
 It was a great experience and loved every minute of it.
 I even got to do some Personal Training in Tokyo!
 I found a client on Craigslist looking for a Personal Trainer to train at her local gym twice a week.
 It was perfect!

 So what did we do in our spare time?